danbev/learning-v8/README.md

 ### ObjectTemplate
 These allow you to create JavaScript objects without a dedicated constructor.
-When an instance is create using an ObjectTemplate the new instance will have the properties and functions configured on the ObjectTemplate.
+When an instance is created using an ObjectTemplate the new instance will have the properties and functions configured on the ObjectTemplate.

 This would be something like: